mjourard/meal-manager/client/README.md

 ## Deployment

-Currently the react app is deployed in vercel, and it auto-builds on each commit to main.
+Currently the react app is deployed in render, and it auto-builds on each commit to main.